 Mind body exercise has become more accessible to the general public.
 Yoga, moving meditation and Qigong classes are easier to find.
 But sometimes they are difficult for overweight exercisers.
 Many balance-oriented yoga postures , for example, are difficult for people who are obese because they have a different center of gravity.

 Tai Chi uses a series of flowing movements to increase range of motion in the joints and incorporate some (usually standing) balance postures.
-Tai Chi also incorporates meditational elements that helps to decrease stress and improve your sleep to lose weight.
+Tai Chi also incorporates meditational elements that help to decrease stress and improve your sleep to lose weight.

 - Tips for Starting Tai Chi.
 As with any group exercise class, you should preview the program before you invest money.
 Ask the instructor if previous experience is necessary and what accommodations can be made for a new exerciser.
 Also, ask about the location.
 Some Tai Chi classes take place in outdoor parks or nature preserves.
 You'll want to be sure you are comfortable exercising in a public setting before you invest.